WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Message Creator, Type and Definition classes

-To create Whiteflag messages, creator classes are used: the `WfMessageCreator` class creates `WfMessageCore` objects and is instantiated by the nested `WfMessage.Creator` class to created extended `WfMessage` objects.
+To create Whiteflag messages, the core package provides the `WfMessageCreator` class to instantiate `WfMessageCore` objects.
+The `WfMessageCreator` class is used by the static factory methods of the `WfMessage` class, which are the external interface to other software to create Whiteflag messages.

 The `WfMessageType` class contains all message types i.a.w. the Whiteflag specification, and is used by the `WfMessageCreator` class to create the messages.
-The `WfMessageDefintions` is a utility class wtih all field definitions.
+The `WfMessageDefintions` is a utility class with all field definitions.

 ## Usage